cloud-bulldozer/airflow-kubernetes/dags/reports/README.md

 After that we take these metadata docs and group them by the clusters to see what benchmarks each cluster had.
 After that we go through each of these benchmarks and grab the raw performance data from their respective indices.
 We can use the `build_tag` field to understand what type of benchmark was ran (i.e. if `build_tag == cluster-density` then we know it's a kube-burner benchmark and to query `ripsaw-kube-burner`).

 This generates the `results` field in a report doc.
+This step

 ### Step 2: Get metrics from Thanos (optional)
 ---